| Aragorn opened the door wearing

 I thought, I am going to spend the rest of my life with him.

 And I was so happy!
-You are my true love, Legolas.
-I have loved
+I love you, Legolas.
+I have loved you since

-you since the day you found me in my garden and wrapped me in
+the day you found me in my garden and wrapped me in your cloak

-your cloak and sang me the song about the faithless oak tree.
+and sang me the song about the faithless oak tree.
+And I would

 "So what have we learned so far, melmenya?"

-"Not much," admitted Eowyn.
+"Not much," Eowyn admitted.
 "We know that someoneor

 possibly a coupleleft the banqueting hall when Míriel